sigoden/argc/README.md

 ## Completions

-Argc provides shell completion for all argc-based scripts.
+Argc automaticlly provides shell completions for all argc-based scripts.

 ```
 argc --argc-completions <SHELL> [CMDS]...
 ```

+In the following, we use cmd1 and cmd2 as examples to show how to add a completion script for various shells.

 ```
 # bash (~/.bashrc)